dgatf/msrc/README.md

 This MCU produce accurate telemetry values

 - Connect Rx to pin 49
-- Connect ESC to pins 48 and 45
+- Connect ESC to pins 48 and 45 with a pull up resistor

 <ins>ATMega2560</ins>